GeorgeGkouskos/PhD-DigitalEconomy-Entrepreneurship-GVA/README.md

 ---
 ## Pilot Extension – Sectoral Digital Economy Index (SDEI)

-In addition to econometric modelling, a pilot composite index was developed: the Sectoral Digital Economy Index (SDEI).
+As a novel extension of the econometric analysis, this thesis develops a **pilot composite index: the Sectoral Digital Economy Index (SDEI).**
-Objective: Measure the impact of the digital economy at the sectoral level (starting with Education).
+Objective: Measure the impact of the digital economy at the sectoral level (starting with Education Sector).
 Approach: Followed OECD Handbook on Composite Indicators.
-Selected significant and positive regression outputs as input indicators.
+Core idea: The SDEI is directly built on top of the regression results of the First Econometrivc Model above.
+Only those Digital Economy indicators that showed significant and positive effects on sectoral GVA are included.
-Grouped them into four pillars (Connectivity & Access, Usage & Online Interaction, Skills & Human Capital, Innovation & Knowledge Base)
+Design: Indicators are grouped into four conceptual pillars (Connectivity & Access, Usage & Online Interaction, Skills & Human Capital, Innovation & Knowledge Base)
 Applied Min–Max normalization and equal weighting (pilot version).

 Outputs:
-SDEI–Education computed for all OECD countries (2010–2022).
+The first application targets the Education sector, producing SDEI–Education scores for OECD countries (2010–2022).
-An EU-only slice was included due to better data availability in Europe.
+An EU-only slice is highlighted, given stronger data availability across European countries.

+Novelty:
+To the best of our knowledge, no prior study has constructed a sector-specific digital economy index explicitly anchored in regression-based evidence of impact on Gross Value Added.
+This approach ensures that the index is not only descriptive, but also causally linked to economic performance.
 Future Steps:
 Extend the methodology to the remaining 19 sectors based on regression results.
-Provide a full sectoral mapping of digital transformation’s impact on GVA.
+Build a comprehensive, sectoral mapping of the Digital Economy’s contribution to value added across the entire economy (remaining 19 GVA Sectors).

 ## Results (high-level insights)
 - **Primary sectors (Agriculture, Mining):** digitalization has limited but emerging impact.